simeoncloud/docs/reporting.md

 ## Baseline and Compliance report
 Displays how each of your tenants compared to its baseline repository.
 You can see the comparison **by tenant**, **type of configuration**, and **configuration**.
 You can also drill down to see how properties in a **specific configuration** compare to the baseline.

-Note, the preview Sync runs and baseline tenant data are filtered out of the report by default.
-If you need to view/report on this data, please see the section on [building custom reports](#building-custom-reports).
+The data in the Baseline and Compliance report uses Power BI [import connections](https://learn.microsoft.com/en-us/power-bi/connect-data/desktop-directquery-about#import-connections) and is refreshed every 3 hours, which is the max number of automated refreshes allowed in Power BI Pro.
+You can refresh the report manually when viewing in Power BI.
+To do so:
+- Go to [Power BI](https://app.powerbi.com) > **Workspaces** > **Simeon Cloud**
+- Hover your mouse over the **Baseline Compliance Report** dataset > Click on the **refresh** icon

 ## Building custom reports
 Simeon will pre-install reports, but you are more than welcome to create your own reports with the data in the Simeon Sync Power BI dataset.
 To do so: